Condé Nast Logo

 • You've already changed how you work because of AI tools, and you're curious about what changes next

-• You're outcome-oriented - you care about engagement, retention, and habit formation, not just how the work looks in a review
+• You're outcome-oriented — you care about how the work performs, not just how it looks in a review

 • You're a strong communicator: direct, open, and as comfortable receiving feedback as giving it